Magic Quadrant for Sales Force Automation

 Visionaries are ahead of most potential competitors in delivering innovative products and/or delivery models.
 They anticipate emerging/changing sales needs, and move the market ahead into areas where it hasn't yet been.
 They have a strong potential to influence the direction of the SFA market, but are limited in execution and/or demonstrated track record.

-All vendors included in the 2012 Magic Quadrant for SFA have customers that are successfully using their products and services; however, this is not an exhaustive list.
-Other regional and/or vertical industry SFA specialists did not meet our inclusion criteria.
+All vendors included in the 2013 Magic Quadrant for SFA have customers that are successfully using their products and services; however, this is not an exhaustive list.
+Some regional and/or vertical industry SFA specialists did not meet our inclusion criteria.
 This Magic Quadrant encompasses a wide cross-section of vendors, including those that offer different delivery models (such as on-premises, hosted and SaaS), and differing levels of functional breadth and sophistication.
-Regardless of the provider you're considering, ask yourself, "Will this vendor help my sales organization sell more effectively?"
-In many cases, a sales organization must evaluate not just a vendor's suite of product offerings but also the ecosystem of providers that can fill in functional white space for capabilities the considered vendor on the Magic Quadrant may not offer.
+Regardless of the provider you're considering, ask: "Will this vendor help my sales organization sell more effectively?"
+In many cases, a sales organization must evaluate not just a vendor's suite of product offerings, but also the ecosystem of providers that can fill in functional white space for capabilities the considered vendor on the Magic Quadrant may not offer.

 Use this Magic Quadrant as a reference for evaluations, but explore the market further to qualify the capacity of each vendor to address your unique business problems and technical concerns.
 Depending on the complexity and scale of your requirements, your shortlist will be unique.
 The Magic Quadrant for SFA is not designed to be the sole tool for creating a vendor shortlist.
 Use it as part of your due diligence, and in conjunction with discussions with Gartner analysts.

-Magic Quadrants are snapshots in time; to be fair and complete in the analysis, we need to stop data collection efforts at a consistent time.
-In this research, the cutoff date was 11 June 2012.
+Magic Quadrants are snapshots in time.
+To be fair and complete in the analysis, we need to stop data collection efforts at a consistent time.
+In this research, the cutoff date was 7 June 2013.

-In 2011, more than $5 billion was invested in sales applications.
+In 2012, $4.7 billion was invested in sales applications.
 SFA deployments continue to focus on core functional capabilities for accounts, contacts, opportunities, selling processes and sales operations.
-SFA requirements are unique for each B2B sales organization, based on the maturity and culture of the organization in its use of technology, sophistication of sales practices and anticipated return on investment.
+SFA requirements are unique for each B2B sales organization, based on the maturity and culture of the organization in its use of technology, sophistication of sales practices and anticipated ROI.
 Gartner sees an increase focused on sales performance management capabilities that augment core SFA initiatives.
 Smartphones and iPads continue to dominate the discussion to improve mobile accessibility.

 Just as each sales organization is different, not all SFA systems are created equal.
-SFA has unique implications for each company, because factors such as selling style, organizational size, sales processes, integration demands, diversity of roles, number of users and organizational structures are unique to each company.
+Furthermore, factors such as selling style, organizational size, sales processes, integration demands, diversity of roles, number of users and organizational structures are unique to each company.

-Large, complex sales organizations that support multitier, matrixed sales teams require role-specific functionality for inside field and strategic account salespeople, as well as scalability and performance attributes to manage large volumes of data.
-Many vendors in our Niche Players quadrant have better price/value alternatives for less-complex uses.
+- Large, complex sales organizations that support multitier, matrixed sales teams require role-specific functionality for inside field and strategic account salespeople, as well as scalability and performance attributes to manage large volumes of data.
+Many vendors in the Niche Players quadrant have better price/value alternatives for less-complex uses.

 Ability to Execute